VEGA Technical Reference

 PUSH_PUT |

-R/W | Byte offset into the ring of the end of submitted commands.
-Writing it is the doorbell that runs the pusher. |
+R/W | Byte offset into the ring of the end of the submitted commands.
+A write to this register is the doorbell that starts the pusher. |

 0x0090 |